turgu1/esp32-oberon-compiler/doc/internals.md

 - Record Types descriptors: `_s_data_types`
 - Procedure code: `_s_text`

-For example, with the example above, the module varable section would be named `.bss_ModuleName_1234ABCD` and the globally defined name would be `_ModuleName_1234ABCD_s_bss`.
+For example, with the example above, the module variable section would be named `.bss_ModuleName_1234ABCD` and the globally defined name would be `_ModuleName_1234ABCD_s_bss`.

 The other sections receive a locally defined name with the module name as a prefix and with the following suffixes: